Explore the Levels of Change Management

 The City of Leeuwarden Implements more Effective Work Practices with Prosci

 Jelda Veninga was a member of the project team leading the introduction of this new methodology.
-As was Albert van Holthoon, the programme manager of the Leeuwarder Digital Agenda.
+Albert van Holthoon served as the programme manager of the Leeuwarder Digital Agenda.
 According to him, “Implementing new standard practices hasn’t always gone well in the past.
 This time it needed to work.”
-Making the task even more complicated, the city chose to tackle it jointly with two other towns: Noardeast- Fryslân and Waadhoeke.
+Making the task even more complicated, the city chose to tackle it jointly with two other towns: Noardeast-Fryslân and Waadhoeke.

-Together, the three towns forged the bonds of collaboration though roundtable discussions about change, implementation and onboarding.
-Along the way, they realised that the Prosci methodology might be able to help them make this mission a reality.
-The project team took part in a Prosci training – led by Erik Steketee, an Advanced Prosci Instructor.
-The goal was to use the Prosci method to help the entire municipal team feel invested in the new way of working, so that they would champion this approach.
+The project team took part in Prosci training led by Erik Steketee, a Prosci Certified Advanced Instructor.
+The goal was to use the Prosci Methodology to help the entire municipal team feel invested in the new way of working and champion the approach.

 “Over the course of the three-day training, Erik led us in a light-hearted way through some fairly heavy topics,” van Holthoon remembers.
 “It was just before the lockdown began, and thus in person.
 And what I found really powerful was the simplicity of Erik’s story.
 It just really energised us.”